mad-carto/place-semantics/README.md

 If you use this repository, please cite the associated article

 > Gugulica and Burghardt.
 2005.
-“From Public Discourse to Place Semantics: Modeling Semantic Similarity of Places using Geosocial Media Data” *International Journal of Geographical Information Science (IJGIS). * **In Press** DOI to be added upon publication.
+“From Public Discourse to Place Semantics: Modeling Semantic Similarity of Places Using Geosocial Media Data” *International Journal of Geographical Information Science (IJGIS). * **In Press** DOI to be added upon publication.
 >